resbazSQL/lc-webscraping/_episodes/02-dom.md

 > * D. Quickly open the developer tools.
 >
 > > ## Solution
-> > While D and A are kind of answers, choosing "view source" allows us to see the *original* source of the webpage (instead of the source of what is actually being displayed to us) and the function key <kbd>F12</kbd> is faster than choosing right-click, inspect, and then scrolling around.
+> > B. The inspector allows us to interact with the page in front of us, using graphical manipulation to select elements.
+While D and A are kind of answers, choosing "view source" allows us to see the *original* source of the webpage (instead of the source of what is actually being displayed to us) and the function key <kbd>F12</kbd> is faster than choosing right-click, inspect, and then scrolling around.
 The inspect functionality allows us to precicely target elements in the *actual* web page we are looking at in front of us.
 > {: .solution}
 >
 {: .discussion}